nilsding/timeline/README.md

 The bot is not a single piece
-of software but instead a collection of scripts working together and sometimes depening on each other.
+of software but instead a collection of scripts working together and sometimes depending on each other.
 Automate running them by using cron or your favorite scheduler.

 - fetch.py adds new tweets to the database
+- fetchstream.py is like fetch.py, but always active and using the Twitter Streaming-API (recommended)
-- follow.py is a follow4follow whore
+- follow.py is a follow4follow whore (but broken!)
 - generate.py does the actual thing

 Have fun.